Hyduke-Software/ChromeExtension-Reed/README.md

-# FakeJobBlocker
-Google Chrome extension to block fake job adverts
+An extension for Google Chrome browser to block training course adverts shown on Reed.co.uk.